Acupressure for nausea

 Quchi is also on the forearm but on the line between the elbow crease and the well-known 'phone bone'.

 The points Hegu and Yangxi are ideal.
-Hegu is located on the back of the hand, just before the convergence of the metacarpal bones of the thumb and index finger.
+Hegu is located on the back of the hand, just before the convergence of the middle hand bones of the thumb and index finger.

 Hegu is the most well-known point in TCM and triggers the release of endorphins (a pain-relieving substance) in the brain.
 This point is not suitable for pregnant women because an acupuncturist may also use it to induce labor.

-Yangxi is also located on the hand, in the hollow at the base of the thumb, at the transition between the thumb/wrist, between the two tendons.
+Yangxi is also located on the hand, in the hollow at the base of the thumb, at the transition between the thumb and wrist, between the two tendons.